bro-n-bro/bro_infra/docs/SMART_exporter_usage.md

 * * * * * /opt/smart_monitor.sh
 ```

-If you want more frequent stats just change two latest linse of the script into this:
+If you want more frequent stats just change two latest lines of the script into this:
 ```
  #collect_smart ${DISKS[\*]}</code>
  for run in {1..11} ; do collect_smart ${DISKS[*]}; sleep 5 ; done </code>